mvyasu/tf-lore/content/Seasons/S05/06_World_Tour.md

 **Arenas:** Fortune Stadium, Kyoto, Las Vegas, Monaco, Skyway Stadium, Seoul, SYS$HORIZON, Bernal **Modifiers:** None

->**Scotty:** And we're back folks!
+>**SCOTTY:** And we're back folks!
 The CNS situation has been handled, and it's time for our sponsor showdown.
 >
->**June:** Two weeks of nonstop action to decide who takes the crown!
+>**JUNE:** Two weeks of nonstop action to decide who takes the crown!
 >
->**Scotty:** From here on out, every match played and every fan you earn will score championship points for your sponsor!
+>**SCOTTY:** From here on out, every match played and every fan you earn will score championship points for your sponsor!
 >
->**June:** No holding back now contestants!
+>**JUNE:** No holding back now contestants!
 Get out there and show that your sponsor belongs at the top!